kwalczak80/mx-monster/README.md

 ![The model migration issue](docs/images/bugs/model-migration-issue.png)

 Fix : The command python3 manage.py migrate --fake fixed the issue.
-The solution was found on the Stack Overflow website and on how to reset migrations website(by Vitor Freitas)
+The solution was found on the [Stack Overflow](https://stackoverflow.com/questions/29253399/how-to-reset-migrations-in-django-1-7) website as well as on [how to reset migrations](https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html) website(by Vitor Freitas)

 </details>